Mark-Alexis-Posadas/vanilla-js-practice/js/loops/markdown-files/for-loop.md

 ### Create a loop that iterates over an array of names and prints each name to the console.

+**Steps**

+- Declare an array variable named arrayOfNames.
+- Write a for loop
+- Initialize variable i to 0;
+- Check if i is less than the length of arrayOfNames.
+- If true, execute the loop body.
+- Log each name to the console.

 ```js
 const arrayOfNames = ["mark", "alexis", "juan"];
 for (let i = 0; i < arrayOfNames.length; i++) {